helium/HIP/0076-linear-lockup-curve.md

 At any time during the landrush, a wallet owner may open one or multiple HNT positions locked to any duration up to 48 months.
-Wallets with staked validators that have not completed validator cooldown at transition will automatically have each 10,000 HNT validator position migrated as a locked HNT position with a 6-month lockup duration.
+Wallets with staked validators that have not completed validator cooldown at transition will automatically receive a locked HNT position with a 6-month lockup duration containing 10,000 locked HNT per staked validator.

 During the 7-day landrush period, the following rules apply.

-- The landrush position may be split into multiple landrush positions, which may be extended or delegated separately.
+- A landrush position may be split into multiple landrush positions, which may be extended or delegated separately.
 - The lockup duration may be extended up to the maximum of 48 months.
 - HNT may be added to the landrush position.